 The Nail Glow brush is generously wide, allowing for full coverage within a couple swipes.
 Since it goes on clear, you can literally paint your nails in the dark and they’ll still look like you just got a profesh mani.
 It also dries quickly so it doesn’t need to be a whole production.
 Give yourself a 15 minute window and you’ll be Gucci.
 Well, in this case, you’ll be Dior, but you know what I mean.

 I think my absolute favorite part of Nail Glow is that it doesn’t turn yellow.
 A lot of neutral or sheer polishes can begin to sour after several days of wear, dimming to a less than desirable yellowish greyish hue.
 Add some chippage to your yellowed nails and you should just crawl under the bed because you’re a shoe-in for the boogey man.
 Not with Nail Glow, though.
 While it does kind of fade after a week of wear, it doesn’t brown out as much as it just turns into an average clear-coat, void of its original pinkish glow.
 It also doesn’t chip all that much either, which is a bonus because I’m constantly putting my hands through it.
 And by through it I mean attempting to do ten pushups a day and pretending to wash my dishes.

 I know it sounds kind of gimmicky, like Sour Patch Kids cereal or the Anna Wintour Master Class, but trust me: If you and your nails are still on the fence after reading this, take your time.
-Remember, it took me five years and a global pandemic to pull the trigger.
+Remember, it took me five years to pull the trigger.
 And now, whenever I reach into the fridge or go press “Yes, I’m still watching” on Netflix, my nails radiate health.
 And yours can, too, for $28.
 Now I think I’ll go paint some on my toes.
 Oh, the places I’ll glow.